17cupsofcoffee/tetra/docs/tutorial/02-adding-the-paddles.md

 - Mixing up our game logic and our rendering logic isn't great seperation of concerns.
 - The `draw` method does not get called at a consistent rate - the timing can fluctuate depending on the speed of the system the game is being run on, leading to subtle differences in behaviour.
 This is fine for drawing, but definitely not for physics!

-Instead, it's time for us to add another method to our [`State`](https://docs.rs/tetra/0.7/tetra/trait.State.html) implementation.
-The [`update`](https://docs.rs/tetra/0.7/tetra/trait.State.html#method.update) method is called 60 times a second, regardless of how fast the game as a whole is running.
+Instead, it's time for us to add another method to our [`State`](https://docs.rs/tetra/0.8/tetra/trait.State.html) implementation.
+The [`update`](https://docs.rs/tetra/0.8/tetra/trait.State.html#method.update) method is called 60 times a second, regardless of how fast the game as a whole is running.
 This means that even if rendering slows to a crawl, you can still be confident that the code in that method is deterministic.

-> [!INFO]
+> [!NOTE]
 > This 'fixed-rate update, variable-rate rendering' style of game loop is best explained by Glenn Fiedler's classic '[Fix Your Timestep](https://gafferongames.com/post/fix_your_timestep/)' blog post.
 If you've used the `FixedUpdate` method in Unity, this should feel pretty familiar!
 >
-> If you want to change the rate at which updates happen, or switch to a more traditional 'lockstep' game loop, you can do this via the [`timestep` parameter on `ContextBuilder`](https://docs.rs/tetra/0.7/tetra/struct.ContextBuilder.html#method.timestep).
+> If you want to change the rate at which updates happen, or switch to a more traditional 'lockstep' game loop, you can do this via the [`timestep` parameter on `ContextBuilder`](https://docs.rs/tetra/0.8/tetra/struct.ContextBuilder.html#method.timestep).

-Inside the `update` method, we can use the functions exposed by the [`input`](https://docs.rs/tetra/0.7/tetra/input/index.html) module in order to check the state of the keyboard:
+Inside the `update` method, we can use the functions exposed by the [`input`](https://docs.rs/tetra/0.8/tetra/input/index.html) module in order to check the state of the keyboard:

 ```rust
 // Inside `impl State for GameState`: